 - Add the eggs one at a time, beating until smooth after each one.
 Scrape down the sides of your bowl with a rubber spatula, then add in the lemon juice and give everything one last mix until everything is smooth.

 - Put a kettle on to boil.
-Take your spring form pan out of the fridge and wrap the outside in two layers of foil to make sure no water can leak in.
+Take your spring form pan out of the fridge and wrap the outside in a layer of plastic wrap and two layers of foil to make sure no water can leak in.
 Pour and scrape the filling into the pan, then set it inside a roasting pan.

 - Once your kettle has boiled, pull out the rack on your oven halfway, place your pans on the rack, and carefully pour your recently boiled water into the roasting pan until it comes halfway up the side of your spring form pan.
 Push the rack in, close the door, and let it bake for an hour and 45 minutes or until your cheesecake has just a slight wobble.